Al Islah (United Arab Emirates): History

 Al Islah has origins in the UAE dating back to the 1960s, when Egyptian Brotherhood members fleeing Gamal Abdul Nasser's regime traveled to the Persian Gulf region.
 It was officially formed in 1974 when, with the approval of Dubai's ruler, Sheikh Rashid bin Saeed al-Maktoum, Egyptian teachers who were members of the Muslim Brotherhood came to work in the UAE and began to recruit young Emiratis.
 Ali Salem Humaid, chairman of Dubai-based think-tank, the Al Mezmaah Centre for Studies and Research, has stated that the recruited young students, "operated secretly through front organizations like mafia-style gangs, money-laundering and espionage rings."
 The work and activities of Al Islah have been directly linked to the Muslim Brotherhood in Egypt.

 The group was supported in Ras al-Khaimah by its emirs as a way to counter Pan-Arab and Socialist popular movements and had become popular in the northern emirates of Ras al-Khaimah, Dubai, and Fujairah.
 The group was immensely popular among those that felt alienated by Abu Dhabi's attempt to centralize the UAE around themselves, arguing that Abu Dhabi was unequally allocating development funds at the other emirates expense.
 Sheikh Said Abdullah Salman, a member of Al Islah, became the Minister of Housing, while other Al Islah members later held the ministries of education, justice and religious affairs, and labor and social affairs.

 Starting in the 1990s the ruling aristocrats of the UAE began to become wary of Al Islah influence and popular appeal and began steps to curtail its growth.
 Al Islah's Dubai branch was legally dissolved in 1994 after a UAE government investigation alleged it was supporting militant groups in Egypt.
 However, Sheikh Saqr bin Muhammad al-Qassemi supported the group claiming that Islah “played a role in preserving the youth” and did not represent a direct threat to local balances, and allowed them to continue operating in Ras al-Khaimah.
-The group remained a powerful force in Ras al-Khaimah, however, it's support would wane, as the emirate's resistance to centralization eroded.
+The group remained a powerful force in Ras al-Khaimah, however, its support would wane, as the emirate's resistance to centralization eroded.

 The implication of two Emirati nationals for involvement in the 9/11 attacks saw increased efforts by the UAE to ban the group.
 But the death-blow would be when Al Islah supported the pro-Democracy protests in the UAE during the Arab Spring, with the UAE's government banning the group at the federal level in 2011.
 Another wave of arrests were made against Al Islah members and supporters in 2013, including Sheikh Sultan bin Kayed al-Qassemi, a member of the royal family of Sharjah for allegedly supporting a foiled palace coup in Abu Dhabi in 2011, and attempting to arm themselves for their own coup against the federal government.

-In 2014 the UAE designated Al Islah as a terrorist organization.
+In 2014, the UAE designated Al Islah as a terrorist organization.